Articles

 What is Medical Negligence?

-Medical means science, the practice of medicine or medical examination to assess a person’s state of physical health or fitness.
-Negligence means failure to take proper care or breach of a duty of care which results in damages When you put these terms together medical negligence – it is the act or omission by a medical professional that deviates from…
+Medical means science, the practice of medicine, or medical examination to assess a person’s state of physical health or fitness.
+Negligence means failure to take proper care or breach of a duty of care, which results in injury or harm to a patient.
+When you put these terms together, “medical negligence” is the act or…

 Read Article > about What is Medical Negligence?